ajinkyagorad/HumanBody/README.md

 | Religious Rules             | Reflected In | Influence    | Inform                  |                |                     |     -           |                      | Influence                     |
 | Rules of Reciprocity        |             | Influence    | Influence               | Influence      |                     |                 |     -                |                               |
 | Rules of Kinship and Marriage | Reflected In | Shape        |                         | Influence      |                     | Influence       |                      |     -                         |
+Note: Table matrix generated, and links reasoned by ChatGPT4

 ### In slow progress